Cinnamon Brioche Bread Pudding

 SAVE THIS AND PIN IT FOR LATER!

-Make sure you don’t lose track of this recipe by pinning it for later!
-If you are not already you can follow me on Pinterest, as well as keep up with me on Facebook, Instagram, and YouTube.
-If you make this recipe I would also love it if you’d tag me in your photos and leave a star rating below!
+If you are not already, you can follow me on Pinterest and keep up with me on Facebook, Instagram, and YouTube.
+If you make this recipe, I would love it if you would tag me in your photos and leave a star rating below!

 Ingredients

-- 4 cups brioche cubes (or use a country white loaf as an alternative)
+- 4 cups brioche cubes or use a country white loaf as an alternative

-- 3 eggs, lightly beaten
+- 3 eggs lightly beaten

 - 1/3 cup sugar